cambiegroup/flowchem/docs/contributing.md

 6. Cross-referencing issues

    * If the PR solves an issue, you can add the text closes xxxx, where xxxx is the number of the issue.
-Instead of closes you can use any of the other flavors [github accepts](https://help.github.com/en/articles/closing-issues-using-keywords) such as fix and resolve.
+Instead of closes you can use any of the other flavors [gitHub accepts](https://help.github.com/en/articles/closing-issues-using-keywords) such as fix and resolve.

 ## Guidelines